Spousal Maintenance Lawyers in Brisbane & Caboolture

 - Final – The proceedings have come to an end, and a final order for maintenance has been made.
 However, spousal maintenance orders are able to be varied later if circumstances have changed.

-At Family Law Group Solicitors, we can advise you on obtaining a spousal maintenance settlement that supports your needs.
+At Family Law Group Solicitors, we can advise you on an appropriate spousal maintenance settlement, and help negotiate that outcome.

-How do you work out if you are entitled to spousal maintenance?
+How do you work out if a person is entitled to spousal maintenance?

 There are a number of factors, but the questions to be asked include: